 Cleanup work is an ongoing and critical aspect of preserving our local environment.
-In addition to participating in the Great Canadian Shoreline Cleanup each year, FOSBS organizes and supports regular cleanups at various times of the year.
-For information about, or to register for upcoming cleanups, visit our Calendar of Events page.
+In addition to participating in the Great Canadian Shoreline Cleanup biannually, FOSBS organizes and supports regular cleanups at various locations and times of the year.
+For information about, or to register for upcoming cleanups, please visit our Calendar of Events

 Make a difference on a shoreline near you!